ALL YOUR TREE ARE BELONG TO US

 In today’s case, an elm tree stood on the boundary line between the Ridges and the Blahas.
 One can almost imagine Mr. Blaha — who was tired of the mess the elm made every fall — announcing to the tree that “you are on the way to destruction!”
 But the problem was that, contrary to Mr. Blaha’s belief, all the tree’s base did not belong to him, at least not just to him.
 Rather, the base of the tree straddled the property line between the Blaha homestead and the Ridges’ house.

 Unlike the Colorado decision of Rhodig v.
-Keck, which we discussed last week, the Illinois court did not require that the plaintiff show who had planted or cared for the tree.
+Keck, the Illinois court did not require that the plaintiff show who had planted or cared for the tree.
 Instead, its analysis was simple: the tree grew in both yards, and thus, the Ridges had an interest in the tree, as did the Blahas.
 This made the landowners “tenants in common,” and prohibited either from damaging the tree without permission of the other.

 The Illinois view, which is the more common approach that Colorado’s “husbandry” test, is the prevailing view in the United States.
 In this case, the Court issued an injunction against Mr. Blaha prohibiting him from cutting down the tree.
 For great justice.

 Ridge v.
 Blaha, 166 Ill.App.3d 662, 520 N.E.2d 980 (Ct.App.
 Ill.
 1988).
 The Ridges sought an injunction against the Blahas to prevent them from damaging an elm tree growing on the boundary line between their respective properties.
 After living with the elm for many years, the Blahas tired of the tree’s unwanted effects and decided to remove it with the help of an arborist.
 The Ridges were not consulted, however, and when arborist Berquist came to remove the tree, plaintiffs objected that the tree belonged to them and that they did not want it destroyed.